Otsutez/variables.md/README.md

 sudo nmap -sV -sC -Pn -p- 192.168.1.1
 ```

-There's many commands that use the same IP address and when my target changes, I would like to be able to change all addresses dynamically.
-As a result I would like to create a plugin that implements a new Markdown element: variables.
+There are many commands that use the same IP address.
+When my target changed, I would like all addresses to change dynamically.
+As a result, my goal is to create a plugin that implements a new Markdown element: variables.

 ## Variables Specification